 Do screeching tires violate the law?
 Do you need an attorney who can defend you in a speed contest or exhibition of speed prosecution?
-We can help.
+Los Angeles DUI Attorney can help.

-Our law firm specializes in criminal and “traffic” cases throughout Los Angeles county.
+Los Angeles DUI Attorney specializes in DUI, criminal and “traffic” cases throughout Los Angeles county.
 Los Angles DUI attorneys will represent you in court to the best of our abilities, fighting to get a dismissal of all charges or to get a result that you will like.
 We also offer extensive motion and trial practice where our attorneys will convince the court or the jury that your criminal or traffic case should be thrown out of the court or that you should get acquitted by court or jury of all charges.
 In short, we offer high quality representation at very affordable price.
-We accept all major credit card and offer great payment plans with relatively minor amounts down.
+We accept all major credit card and offer great payment plans with modest amounts down.

 To answer the hypothetical question posed above: YES, screeching tires can violate California traffic and criminal law.
 Specifically, California Vehicle Code section 23109 prohibits “…speed contest…” and “…speed… exhibition…”.
 As discussed in People v.
 Grier in 1964 decision of the California Court of Appeals, “…screeching…. and… peeling…tires…” can be a violation of California Vehicle Code section 23109 because it can be perceived and determined to be an exhibition of speed.